 The Torrid DetailsAllen Welsh Dulles is one of David Petraeus's predecessors as head of the CIA.
 Dulles was in charge from 1953 to 1961.
 Although overseeing the agency during the height of the Cold War must have kept him busy, Dulles still found the time to have scores of affairs.
 He probably even got together with Queen Frederika of Greece: on a 1958 visit to Washington, the queen visited Dulles's office.
 After they had been alone for an hour, an aide entered the office, but found it empty.
 The aide heard noises coming from an adjacent room, and soon witnessed the queen and Dulles emerge from said room.The AftermathAlthough Dulles's affairs were common knowledge, and he even hooked up with a visiting head of state, there were zero repercussions for his career or his reputation.
 David Petraeus must go green with envy every time he thinks about this guy. see more on Allen Dulles

 Mata Hari, a Dutch national who had lived in the Dutch East Indies, gained fame as an exotic dancer in France at the beginning of the 20th century.
 She was also a skilled courtesan who had multiple affairs and benefactors.
 Her travels through Europe and numerous liaisons attracted attention from British and French intelligence officials.
 When they learned she had accepted money from a German officer, she was accused of spying for the Germans during World War I.

-Won Jeong-hwaThe Torrid DetailsWon Jeong-hwa is a North Korean woman who, in 2001, said she had escaped from North Korea's oppressive regime.
+Won Jeong-hwa is a North Korean woman who, in 2001, said she had escaped from North Korea's oppressive regime.
 After marrying and then divorcing a South Korean businessman, she had affairs with multiple army officers in South Korea, from whom she gathered information to pass back to North Korea.
 If you're wondering how Won managed to seduce multiple officers, one source speculates that female spies from North Korea undergo years of sex training, developing their skills in brothels and learning tricks like inserting drug-filled diaphragms to further enthrall their partners.